sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 		- git tutorial from Eric :) (1)
 		- also sick (?)
 	Chris Crider
-		-Began designing schematics that would be put into final schematic (4) -researching libraries for esp32 to create pwm output (.5) -worked on PDS (1)
+		- Began designing schematics that would be put into final schematic (4)
+		- researching libraries for esp32 to create pwm output (.5)
+ 		- worked on PDS (1)

 ##Next Week
 	Team Plan